polar-app/polar-app/docs/SHARING.md

 This will have to be a boolean that we flag at the end.

+- TODO: we might need to do this on the backend so that the permissions works.

 # Custom Claims in the Future

 In the future we might be able to use custom claims to speed up authentication.